awsdocs/aws-iot-docs/developerguide/aws-iot-learn-more.md

 ## Communication protocols used by AWS IoT<a name="aws-iot-learn-more-protocol"></a>

 These topics provide more information about the communication protocols used by AWS IoT\.
+For more information about the protocols used by AWS IoT and connecting devices and services to AWS IoT, see [Connecting to AWS IoT Core](connect-to-iot.md)\.
 +

 **[MQTT \(Message Queuing Telemetry Transport\)](http://mqtt.org/)**